Kenn's makeshift office in Paris

 It happened in Paris in March 2008, when I tested my business abroad.
 I wanted to know if I could really work and travel at the same time.

-At the top left, quick office setup with a pen, paper, cheap laptop, and a geeky gamer headset I got off Craig’s List one week prior.
+At the top left, my quick office setup includes a pen, paper, a cheap laptop, and a geeky gamer headset I got off Craigslist a week prior.

 The others were just outside the little maid’s apartment.
 It’s Montmartre, in the northern section of Paris.
 This neighborhood will charm the pants off Matthew McConaughey.

-I was visiting my French girlfriend at that time, ready to explore France and soak up the romance.
-The quick influx of cash was noice.
+I was visiting my French girlfriend at that time, eager to explore the city.

 Yes, this is one of those stories of struggle and eventual success.
 And I hope you have a breakthrough as you read this.